chocobearz/faisal-cids/README.md

 postgres=# \l
 ```

-`faisaldatbase` should not already exist
+`faisaldatabase` should not already exist

 Create `faisaldatabase` and check that it was created properly